 This may be subject to change, especially if you ask for several edits (the quality of your initial brief will also determine how many of these are required).

 You will also usually get several revisions included in the initial price.

-If you are being offered a fixed fee, you will also usually get a breakdown of the costs involved as well as the proposed time spent on the project and number of revisions.
+If you are being offered a fixed fee, you will also usually get a breakdown of the costs involved, the proposed time spent on the project, and the number of revisions.

 In this case, further amends will usually incur an additional charge.

-Important note: Much like with everything else, you get what you pay for.
+Important note: You get what you pay for, much like everything else.
 Something to keep in mind!

 Dive into those portfolios